PhilipSCA/philanderson-co-uk/james/learning/english.md

    (Guilt) - Was drunk and doesn't remember, the '-' shows his guilt as he is hesitating to boldly answer the question, impression of him muttering the last part in shame and realisation.

-8. "Because you're not the kind of father a chap could go to when he's in trouble - thats why " - Eric, Act 3 (Old vs new generation) - Poor relationship with father, shows difference between older gen and newer, they can't exactly get along the same
+8. "Because you're not the kind of father a chap could go to when he's in trouble - thats why " - Eric, Act 3 (Old vs new generation) - Poignant and powerful, shows difference between older gen and newer, reveals lack of trust and love showing how Birlings are inadequate parents.

 9.  ""[nearly at breaking point]... you killed her - and the child she was going to have too - my child - your own grand child - you killed them both - damn you, damn you -" Eric, Act 3
    (Guilt) - Eric panicking and repitition of 'you' very targeting and aggressive, pointing fingers.
 Dashes to show